aws-samples/sqlservertools/README.md

 ## Installation
 1.Download the Tool on c:\ drive

-2.extract the zip file on c:\RDSDiscoveryGuide
+2.extract the zip file on c:\RDSTools

 3.Once unzipped it should look like this:

-     c:\RDSDiscoveryGuide
+     c:\RDSTools

-    \c:\RDSDiscoveryGuide\IN
+    \c:\RDSDTools\IN

-     \c:\RDSDiscoveryGuide\Out
+     \c:\RDSTools\Out

-  "In" Directory will have 3 files "Serverstemplate" , RDSSQLInstances.xlsx  and LimitationQueries.sql.
+  "In" Directory will have 3 files "Serverstemplate" , AWSInstances.xlsx  and LimitationQueries.sql.

    using the Server Template as a guide create a list of all our servers , you can use IP  or ServerName and if your port is not Default port enter the port as well  i.e. servername,1435 or xxx.xxx.xxx.xxx,1435.
 Save the file in the "In" directory. once the server list has been created, you should be ready to run the tool .